palantir/policy-bot/README.md

 ```

 Where the Pull Request Author and any non direct collaborators have been removed
 from the set.
-For github teams encounter the same behaviour, e.g. team without **direct** read access to the repository will be removed from the set.
+For github, teams encounter the same behaviour, e.g. team without **direct** read access to the repository will be removed from the set.

 ## Security